pvn25/CategDupsRepo/README.md

 - Transformer encoding (TRANSE)
 - TABBIE (TABBIE)

-Our curated set of 16 downstream datasets (Please refer to our tech report for fine-grained stats on them) are:
+Our curated set of 16 downstream datasets (Please refer to our [tech report](https://adalabucsd.github.io/papers/TR_2023_CategDedup.pdf) for details into how they were chosen and fine-grained stats on them) are:
 - Midwest Survey (MIDWEST)
 - Mental Health (MENTAL_HEALTH)
 - Relocated Vehicles (RELOC_VEHICLES)